department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 ### Usage guidelines

 - Keep card content (especially header text) short, crisp, and to-the-point: users should be able to glean the most important information at-a-glance, and have the option to view additional details by clicking a link or action link.
-- Indicate status clearly, preferably through using a **Status:** text label, if this attribute is applicable to the card.
+- Indicate status clearly, preferably through using a bold **Status:** text label, if this attribute is applicable to the card.
+- If you are using color as a status indicator, make sure your color choices are intentional and intuitive.
 - Consider whether the card will appear alone or alongside other cards in a sequence.
 This contextual detail will affect the visual design and information architecture of the card.
+- Try not to mix and match multiple card styles in a single page.
 - Avoid using dynamic content within the middle of a sentence to future-proof the card for translation.
-- Try not to mix and match multiple card styles in a single page.

-Note: the blue Featured content component is meant to act as a callout for the most important information on the page, and should not be considered a card unless it contains dynamic information and a call to action.
+Note: the blue [Featured content](https://design.va.gov/components/featured-content) component is meant to act as a callout for the most important information on the page, and should not be considered a card unless it contains dynamic content and a call to action.

+### Accessibility considerations

+- Include alt text for images and links.
+- Define a tab order for elements within the card.
+- If you are using multiple cards in a sequence, provide a way for keyboard users to jump between cards without having to tab through every element within each card.

 ## Read-only cards
 Read-only cards often contain dynamic, time-sensitive information such as appointment details or claim/appeal status.
 They can also communicate financial data like balances.